HIGH ALTITUDE RESEARCH EXPEDITION: BOLIVIA, 2022

 This project aims to investigate the link between hypoxia inducible factor (hif) 1 alpha and menstrual blood loss, following on from the work of Edinburgh researcher Dr Jackie Maybin.
-This will involve female participants self-analysing blood volumes using pictograms and analysis of blood samples collected over the course of this research project.
+This involved female participants self-analysing blood volumes using pictograms and analysis via questionnaires collected over the course of this research project.
 This work is especially relevant to women experiencing the very common condition of heavy menstrual bleeding.

 THE ORGANISING COMMITTEE

-Apex 6 will be lead by five Medical Students from the University of Edinburgh.
+Apex 6 was be lead by four Medical Students from the University of Edinburgh.

-Oliver is a fifth year medical student and Expedition Leader for APEX 6.
-Besides making sure everything comes together on time, he will also be overseeing the logistics of the expedition - making sure everything is ready for us flying out, and that the expedition runs safely and smoothly.
+Oliver was a final year medical student and Expedition Leader for APEX 6.
+Besides making sure everything came together on time, he also be oversaw the logistics of the expedition - making sure everything was ready for us flying out, and that the expedition ran safely and smoothly.
 A keen traveller, Oliver has been to 50 countries, having caught the travel bug as a volunteer on APEX 5.
 Through travelling, as well as other areas, he has gained extensive experience in getting people and equipment from A to B and leading diverse groups of people.
 Aside from travelling, Oliver has an active interest in health policy, healthcare management, events management and politics.
-Oliver is not yet planning to undertake any research on the expedition, instead focussing on organisational aspects, but may yet be open to persuasion!
+Oliver is co-leading the arterial blood gas research, but spends most of his time on organisational aspects.

-Alastair is a fifth year medical student at the University of Edinburgh, who developed a keen interest in expedition medicine as a volunteer on the APEX 5 expedition.
-Alongside Erin, Alastair has taken on the role of coordinating funding and sponsorship.
-Alastair will also be undertaking a research project investigating sleep at altitude.
-Outside of medicine, Alastair’s interests lie in sport and spending time away from his beloved bikes will certainly be his greatest challenge!
-Don’t be surprised to see him hiking up Huayna Potosi in search of signal to check on the latest sporting news!
+Alastair was a final year medical student at the University of Edinburgh, who developed a keen interest in expedition medicine as a volunteer on the APEX 5 expedition.
+For APEX6 Alastair was responsible for coordinating the various research projects and ensuring sufficient funding was in place for the expedition to take place.
+He also be undertook his own research project investigating body clocks in Bolivia.
+Outside of medicine, Alastair's interests lie in sport and spending time away from his beloved bikes will certainly be his biggest challenge!
+Don't be surprised to see him hiking up Huayna Potosi in search of signal to check on the latest sporting news!

 APEX6 has recruited a fantastic group of volunteers.
 Meet the rest of the team!

-Martin is a third year medical student, excited to travel to Bolivia and take part in the Apex expedition.
+Martin is a fourth year medical student, excited to travel to Bolivia and take part in the Apex expedition.
 He is very interested in expedition medicine and plans to carry out research alongside medical practice.
-He is Latin-American and is exited of the opportunity of continuing to explore the continent.
+He is Latin-American and is excited of the opportunity of continuing to explore the continent.
 Besides medicine, he enjoys football, cycling and reading.

 Anya is a third year medical student who enjoys cooking, reading and being in the outdoors.
 She is looking forward to visiting South America for the first time, and experiencing the culture (and food) while travelling!